SENSAAS/sensaas/docs/index.rst

 	utils/visualize.py examples/VALSARTAN.pcd

-You can also convert a xyzrgb file into pdb file for visualization using PyMOL
+You can also convert a xyzrgb file into pdb file for visualization with PyMOL
 ::

 	utils/xyzrgb2dotspdb.py examples/VALSARTAN.xyzrgb